luisagcenteno84/approvals_streamlit/replit.md

 ## Notes for Development

-The application currently uses session state for data storage, which means data is lost when the browser session ends.
+The application now uses PostgreSQL database for persistent data storage, allowing submissions to persist across sessions.
 The architecture is designed for easy extension to include:

-- Database integration (likely PostgreSQL with Drizzle ORM)
 - User authentication and authorization
+- Role-based access control for approval teams
 - Email notifications for approval workflows
 - Advanced reporting and analytics
 - Integration with external IT service management tools

 The modular function design makes it straightforward to add new approval teams, modify approval workflows, or integrate with external data sources.
+Database operations are handled through SQLAlchemy ORM with proper session management.